There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

 The principle of the provisional enforcement by law of first instance judgments is only applicable to judicial proceedings initiated on or after 1 January 2020, and:

-In the event of an appeal, and if the judge of first instance has rejected the provisional enforcement by law of his or her judgment, a request may be made before the First President of the Court of Appeal or, when the matter is referred to him or her, to the Pre-Trial Judge of the Court of Appeal (Conseiller de la Mise en Etat), to ask for the reinstatement of the provisional enforcement by law (Article 514-4 of the Code of Civil Procedure).
+In the event of an appeal, and if the judge of first instance has rejected the provisional enforcement by law of their judgment, a request may be made before the First President of the Court of Appeal or, when the matter is referred to them, to the Pre-Trial Judge of the Court of Appeal (Conseiller de la Mise en Etat), to ask for the reinstatement of the provisional enforcement by law (Article 514-4 of the Code of Civil Procedure).
 Three conditions must then be met:

 An “enforceable judgment” is referred to in French legislation as a “titre exécutoire”.
 The term is not limited to enforceable judgments resulting from judicial proceedings.
 The following are considered to be the main titres exécutoires: